-Equipped with over fifteen years of multidisciplinary knowledge, and a foundation in focused rural and urban organic farming practices, we are able to provide a big picture, sound, pragmatic, and as-green-as-possible recommendations for urban farming applications.
+Equipped with over twenty years of multidisciplinary knowledge, and a foundation in focused rural and urban organic farming practices, we are able to provide a big picture, sound, pragmatic, and as-green-as-possible recommendations for urban farming applications.

-As far as cultural sensitivities go, we are adept at identifying and acquiring a better understanding of the landscape and culture to equitably service and train all stakeholders who may become involved.
-This way, an environmentally and socially accountable and equitable end can be ultimately achieved in urban environments for deploying hyper-intense/bio-intense urban farms on vacant lots.
+As far as cultural sensitivities go, we are adept at identifying and acquiring a better understanding of the landscape and culture to equitably service and train all stakeholders, including the curbside communitires who may become involved.
+This way, an environmentally and socially accountable, resilient, and equitable end can be ultimately achieved in urban environments for deploying hyper-intense/bio-intense urban farms on vacant lots.

-So far, this past season's harvest in Eldorado County, CA has yielded ~1450 lb. of produce i.e. tomatoes, peppers, lettuces, chard, squash, potatoes, and fruit (apples, pears, persimmons, pomegranates, citrus, olives).
+2019's harvest in Eldorado County, CA yielded ~1450 lb. of produce i.e. tomatoes, peppers, lettuces, chard, squash, potatoes, and fruit (apples, pears, persimmons, pomegranates, citrus, olives).
+In 2020, COVID-19 adverseley impacted a goat dairy-assistance was offered allowing them to pivot their business model to include a farmstand and online store, yielding \$60K+/ annum in sales.